Non-Invasive Prenatal Testing Market Size and Share

 Global Non-Invasive Prenatal Testing Market Report Scope

-As per the scope of the report, non-invasive prenatal testing (NIPT), which is also called non-invasive prenatal screening (NIPS), is a method for determining the risk that the fetus will be born with certain genetic abnormalities.
-It is based on analysis of cell free DNA (cfDNA) in maternal blood.
+As per the scope of the report, non-invasive prenatal testing (NIPT), also called non-invasive prenatal screening (NIPS), is a method for assessing the risk that a fetus will be born with certain genetic abnormalities.
+It is based on analysis of cell-free DNA (cfDNA) in maternal blood.
 This testing analyzes small DNA fragments circulating in a pregnant woman's blood.
-NIPT analyzes the genetic information contained in this DNA to screen for a number of abnormalities.
+NIPT analyzes the genetic information in this DNA to screen for several abnormalities.

 | Next-Generation Sequencing (NGS) |